DappCoderr/DappCoderr/README.md

 ## Hi, I'm Hardik 👋🏾 😎
-## A Blockchain Developer & Frontend Developer 💻
+## A Blockchain & Frontend Developer 💻

 🔭 I'm currently building game on Flow Blockchian, it's a new blockchain built to power next-gen games, apps and the developers who build them.